allocats/cat-alyze/README.md

 # cat-alayze

 My personal build system for C projects.
 Why?
 You might ask, well I got tired of writing makefiles over and over again, and CMake was not very appealing to me.
 I love working in Rust, so I thought why not build a Cargo like system for C!
 It is not the greatest and far from complete, but it works and something I am enjoy using as well proud of.
+It is pretty lightweight and I am trying my best to optimise it, as it stands the parsing is rougly hitting ~900 microseconds on my machine with 65k memory.
+Making use of my own arena as well, so mostly memory safe :3

 ## Quick Start